Gang Li

 Research Focus

 The deterioration of concrete structures presents a significant challenge for global infrastructure.
 Climate change is expected to cause more extreme events, and the increasing use of low-carbon sustainable materials also introduces difficulties in applying existing standards.
-My research addresses these issues by developing advanced numerical models and sensor technologies that accurately predict deterioration processes and optimize maintenance strategies, thereby extending the service life of critical structures.
+My research addresses these issues by developing integrated computational modelling and innovative field-sensing technologies to accurately predict deterioration processes.
+My work aims to extend the service life of critical infrastructures and guide the implementation of adaptive, proactive maintenance strategies that align with evolving sustainability standards.

 My Perspective